Skip to content

 When you are ready, you can make an offer for the villa of your dreams.

-The estate agent will present your offer to the landlord, and if he or she accepts, your lawyer will help you to take the next steps in the sale.
+The estate agent will present your offer to the owner, and if he accepts, your lawyer will help you move on to the next stages of the sale.

 Remember: always take the time to visit the villa and carry out a proper inspection.
-Don't just rely on online photos and the word of an apparently friendly agent.
+Don't just rely on online photos and the word of a seemingly friendly agent.

-You'll never know if a property doesn't meet your needs until you see it in person.
+You'll never know if a property isn't right for you until you see it in person.
 And scams are notorious - that's where a good interpreter and lawyer can help protect you.

 What happens next?

-The legal system in Morocco is based on the French system, but influenced by a combination of Muslim and Jewish traditions.
-To navigate your way through it, you will need the help of a competent professional lawyer.
+Morocco's legal system is based on the French system, but influenced by a combination of Muslim and Jewish traditions.
+To find your way around, you will need the help of a competent professional lawyer.

-If your offer is accepted, your lawyer must keep you informed about the progress of the sale.
-He or she should tell you exactly what to do at each stage of the process.
+If your offer is accepted, your lawyer must keep you informed of the progress of the sale.
+He must tell you exactly what to do at each stage of the process.

-Remember that you are paying them to work for you.
+Don't forget that you're paying them to work for you.
 So don't be afraid to ask them any questions you may have during the sales process.

 When buying villas in Marrakech, buyers will have to cover several costs in addition to the price of the property.

-Registration fees amount to 6 % of the value of the property, and legal fees to about 1 % to 5 % of its value.
-There are several other smaller costs to consider, including stamp duty, land registry fees and notary fees.
+Registration fees amount to 6 % of the value of the property, and legal fees to around 1 % to 5 % of its value.
+There are a number of other smaller costs to consider, including stamp duty, land registry fees and notary fees.

-All these costs can add up to a lot of money, but Marrakech villas are still relatively affordable.
-So even if you add 10 % or more to the purchase price, the overall amount you pay will not be huge.
+All these costs can add up, but Marrakech villas are still relatively affordable.
+So even if you add 10 % or more to the purchase price, the overall sum you'll pay won't be huge.

 Your new home in Marrakech

 When moving house, you may want to take some items with you.
-But with a world-class furniture market in the city, be careful not to bring too much.
-You'll need plenty of space for your medina discoveries!
+But with a world-class furniture market in the city, make sure you don't bring too much.
+You'll need plenty of space to explore the medina!

-However, if the traditional style is not quite to your liking, there are also many modern shops, as well as several contemporary supermarkets and shopping centres.
+However, if the traditional style isn't quite to your taste, you'll also find plenty of modern shops, as well as several supermarkets and contemporary shopping centres.

-If you are still looking for your new property, take a look at our listings of beautiful Marrakech villas.
+If you're still looking for your new property, take a look at our listings of beautiful Marrakech villas.
 We know you'll fall in love with these beautiful homes.

-Please contact us for more information on any of our properties.
+Please do not hesitate to contact us for more information about any of our properties.

 luxury villa for sale in marrakech